sandsmark/slaq/README.md

 ## How to use
 Get latest Qt framework.
-Minimum required version is Qt 5.11
+Minimum required version is Qt 5.11.

+Minimun GCC version is 5.x (Linux)

 We recommends online installer [here](https://www.qt.io/download-qt-installer)